emissary-ingress/emissary/DEVELOPING.md

 To get started:

-1. Type `make shell` in order to start a dev shell.
-This will acquire a kubernaut cluster and launch a shell with KUBECONFIG setup to point to the acquired cluster.

-2. Type `make manifests`.
-This will spin up ambassador, redis, and the ratelimit service.
+1. Type `make deploy`.
+This will build a container, acquire a kubernaut cluster, and spin up ambassador, redis, and the ratelimit service.
 It will take a while the first time.
 It will be quicker subsequent times.
-You need to do this whenever you modify the k8s yaml.

-3. Start teleproxy from a dev shell (teleproxy will be automatically installed into your dev shell environment) and then start another dev shell.
+2. Type `make proxy` to start teleproxy.
 The remaining steps all assume teleproxy is running and you are in another unoccupied dev shell.

+3. Type `make shell` in order to start a dev shell.
+This launch a shell with KUBECONFIG setup to point to the acquired cluster.

 To query the ratelimit service in the cluster: